e18e/e18e/docs/docs/publishing.md

 Similarly, in your GitHub account, navigate to `Settings > Password and authentication` and ensure you have 2FA enabled.
 Again, ideally use a security key, otherwise use an authenticator app.

+We also highly recommend you manage your passwords with a password manager, and ideally generate them.

 > [!NOTE]
 > A security key isn't necessarily a physical key (e.g. YubiKey), it can also be something your OS provides, like Windows Hello or macOS Touch ID.